 - 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Peninsula Volunteers, Inc. were prepared in accordance with GAAP. - 2.
-Significant deficiencies and material weakness were disclosed during the audit or reported in the "Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards." - 3.
+No significant deficiencies or material weakness were disclosed during the audit of the financial statements. - 3.
 No instances of noncompliance material to the financial statements of Peninsula Volunteers, Inc. were disclosed during the audit. - 4.
 No significant deficiencies were disclosed during the audit of the major federal awards program or reported in the "Independent Auditors' Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance". - 5.
 The auditors' report on compliance for the major federal award program referred to above expresses an unmodified opinion on all major federal program. - 6.
 There are no audit findings relative to the major federal award program of Peninsula Volunteers, Inc. which are required to be reported in accordance with 2 CFR section 2005.516(a), shown under Part C of this Schedule. - 7.
 The federal award programs tested as major programs included: U.S. Department of Health and Human Services, CFDA/Assistance Listing Numbers 93.044, 93.045, 93.053. - 8.
 The threshold for distinguishing Type A and B programs was \$750,000. - 9.
 Peninsula Volunteers, Inc. was determined to be a high-risk auditee.